Landbay Partners Conveyancing Panel Information

 Read More

-Marsh’s PI Insurance renewal form questions if my firm had been excluded from any bank panels in the last 12 months.
-I just became aware that the firm is no longer on the Landbay Partners conveyancing panel?
-Will that impact my PII cover?
+St Giles’ PII renewal form questions if my firm had been removed off any lender panels in the last year.
+I recently found out that the practice is no longer on the Landbay Partners conveyancing panel?
+Is this likely to effect my PII premium?

-Your insurance brokers are your best port of call to address this question.
+The best placed professionals to answer this question are your insurance brokers.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Landbay Partners solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-My firm is listed on the Landbay Partners conveyancing panel and all set to complete a remortgage shortly.
-I dont have a Mortgage Deed for the client to execute.
+Our practice is on the Landbay Partners conveyancing panel and all set to complete a remortgage within the next few weeks.
+My papers do not include a Legal Charge for the client to sign.
 Who do I contact at Landbay Partners to request substitute deeds?

-You need to get in touch with Landbay Partners to obtain standard documents.
-The CML Handbook contains an individual section for lenders to set out who to contact to obtain standard documents.
+You would be advised to communicate with Landbay Partners to obtain standard documents.
+The CML Handbook incorporates an explicit inquiry for banks to reveal who to contact to obtain standard documents.
 Landbay Partners in their Part 2’s state:

-You will need to disclose your Landbay Partners solicitors panel reference.
+Don’t forget to disclose your Landbay Partners solicitors panel number.

 Find a Lawyer on the Landbay Partners Conveyancing Panel